-Learn about prior market-related activities conducted by the New York Fed below.
+Learn about prior market-related activities conducted by the New York Fed, including global financial crisis facilities and foreign exchange rates, below.

 Response to the Global Financial Crisis